Stratwell Consulting Logo

 What is Self Funded Health Insurance

-Self-funded health insurance—also called self-insured health coverage—is a model in which an employer assumes the financial responsibility for employees’ healthcare claims instead of paying fixed premiums to an insurance carrier.
+Self-funded health insurance — also called self-insured health coverage — is a model in which an employer assumes the financial responsibility for employees’ healthcare claims instead of paying fixed premiums to an insurance carrier.
 Rather than purchasing a fully insured policy, the organization sets aside funds to pay medical claims as they are incurred.

 Although the employer funds the claims, employees typically experience the plan much like traditional insurance: they receive ID cards, access provider networks, and submit claims in the usual way.
-Behind the scenes, however, the employer—not an insurance. company—is ultimately paying the cost of care.
-Self-funded plans are regulated primarily at the federal level under the Employee
+Behind the scenes, however, the employer — not an insurance. company — is ultimately paying the cost of care.
+Self-funded plans are regulated primarily at the federal level under the Employee Retirement Income Security Act (ERISA), augmented by the Public Health Services Act (PHSA) and the New Jersey Department of Banking and Insurance (NJDOBI).
+This regulatory structure gives employers greater flexibility in plan design while still requiring compliance with federal protections such as the Affordable Care Act (ACA), HIPAA, and COBRA.

-Self-funded health insurance—also called self-insured health coverage—is a model in which an employer assumes the financial responsibility for employees’ healthcare claims instead of paying fixed premiums to an insurance carrier.
+Self-funded health insurance — also called self-insured health coverage — is a model in which an employer assumes the financial responsibility for employees’ healthcare claims instead of paying fixed premiums to an insurance carrier.
 Rather than purchasing a fully insured policy, the organization sets aside funds to pay medical claims as they are incurred.

 Although the employer funds the claims, employees typically experience the plan much like traditional insurance: they receive ID cards, access provider networks, and submit claims in the usual way.
-Behind the scenes, however, the employer—not an insurance. company—is ultimately paying the cost of care.
-Self-funded plans are regulated primarily at the federal level under the Employee
+Behind the scenes, however, the employer — not an insurance. company — is ultimately paying the cost of care.
+Self-funded plans are regulated primarily at the federal level under the Employee Retirement Income Security Act (ERISA), augmented by the Public Health Services Act (PHSA) and the New Jersey Department of Banking and Insurance (NJDOBI).
+This regulatory structure gives employers greater flexibility in plan design while still requiring compliance with federal protections such as the Affordable Care Act (ACA), HIPAA, and COBRA.

 Cost Control and Potential Savings